Mikeriess/SynBPS/README.md

     pip install SynBPS

-SynBPS requires python 3.10 or higher.
+SynBPS requires python 3.9 or higher.

+## Example usage
+See the [example notebook](https://github.com/Mikeriess/SynBPS/blob/main/tests/test_pypi.ipynb) for a demonstration of the usage of SynBPS.

 # Todos
 - Extend HOMC to include h > 4